 A blend of cinnamon, ginger, nutmeg, cloves, allspice and mace that's great with pumpkin, squash or baked goods.

-Want those fall flavors, but don't have the spice on hand?
-Try these 1-teaspoon-sized substitutions:
+Don't have the spice on hand?
+Try this 1-teaspoon-sized substitution:

 Apple Pie Spice:

 1/2 teaspoon ground cinnamon + 1/4 teaspoon ground nutmeg + 1/8 teaspoon ground cardamom